yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/שלב א/דוח/README.md

 ### In: Account to Deposit (One-to-Many)

 Each deposit is associated with exactly one account.
-Foreign Key: Account Number in the Deposit entity.
+Foreign Key: Account Number and Bank ID in the Deposit entity.

 ### Has: Client to Account (One-to-Many)